 Some of the happenings of today have made me wonder if we are in some sort of bad moon phase… you know like “A Bad Moon Rising.”

 Everything started out very well.
 I got up early… around 7:30am staggered to my chair and slept another hour.
 I got up, took my blood pressure and heart rate, weighted in and cursed the scales.
 Took my medications, fixed a cup of decaf and headed for the study to do some writing.
-All of this was going well, as I remember, because I was working on the preface for a new book I am writing on how we are experiencing Jesus in a world gone mad.
+All of this was going well, as I remember, because I was working on a new article, I am writing on how we are experiencing Jesus in a world gone mad.
 The words just seem to flow with great ease.
 Wow, what a good feeling.

 Then… Then… we went to Office Depot to get new roller ball refills for my Cross pen.
 I just love the feel of this pen.
 I can’t spell any better with it, but I write with greater ease… it is easy on these old hands and fingers… it just feels great as you write with it.
 We walked to the back of the store where they keep the Cross roller-ball refills.
 I can’t seem to find the right one… reason being we can’t get the cap off my pen to identify the refill we need.
 Shirley tries to untwist it and so do I. To little avail neither she nor I can budge this stubborn pen.
 Shirley grabs it up and heads for the front of the store.
-Nothing like a woman on a mission… watch out store this baby is going to be opened.
-She found another lady who couldn’t open it… and then she found this extra big Office Depot dude who took it and very easily untwisted the pen.
+Nothing like a woman on a mission… She found another lady who couldn’t open it… and then she found this extra big Office Depot dude who took it and very easily untwisted the pen.
 There you go, lady.

 Returning to the Cross-refill isle Shirley brings help.
 This time we have an Office Depot lady rummaging through all the refills Cross has on these hangers.
 Finally, she finds one that appears to be near the one I need.
 The only problem is that the numbers don’t exactly match.
 You see, not knowing exactly what the numbers mean (her quote) we had a choice between a 1326 and a 0116.
 We rolled the dice and chose 0116.
 Finally, with great determination and assurance she says; “This is the roller ball refill you need.
 I think?”
 With my 0116 double-pack refill I leave the store and look for the first opportunity to see if it fits, and I can once again start using my smooth, easy on the hands, great feeling Cross Roller Ball Pen.

 We moved on to Oakcrest Restaurant for veggie land.
 I took my newfound goodies in to try them out; a notebook and my roller ball Cross pen.
-As we entered the door we noticed the sanitation grade is an 87, a “B”.
+As we entered the door, we noticed the sanitation grade is an 87, a “B”.
 We moved on to be seated by the waitress in the doomsday booth right next to the kitchen pass through window, where the waitresses pass their orders to the cooks in the kitchen, receive the completed order back, and prepare drinks, bread and other items to complete the customer’s order.
 This is also the place just outside the kitchen where dirty dishes are brought and placed in rubber bends for the dishwasher to collect.
 (A word of warning… if you are ever seated in this place, move or leave.
 It is not worth the experience.)